lbalido/employee_turnover/README.md

 I would recommend to raise the pay rate based on the active percentage of caregivers.
 I think a good rate would be $8.50-$9.00/hr.

-I would also recommend to look at the different types of clients and see if they have
+I would also recommend to look at the different types of clients and see what kind of effect